-Feel free to adjust the dates on this timeline depending on your school’s academic calendar.
-But remember that Project Green Challenge begins October 1, 2022!
+Feel free to adjust dates based on your school’s academic calendar.
+But remember Project Green Challenge begins October 1!

 - Attend a Campus Representative onboarding meeting in August